An 8 Days Central Europe Itinerary - Prague, Vienna, Bratislava, and Budapest

 Day 1: Arrive in Prague

 Prague welcomes you overwhelmingly with an open heart!
-You are going to land there at Prague’s International Airport.
-You’ll be met with your private driver at the Airport and will be taken to the luxurious hotel room.
+You are going to land there at Pragues International Airport.
+Youll be met with your private driver at the Airport and will be taken to the luxurious hotel room.
 From your hotel, you can enjoy the perfect view of the castle or the city.

-After you have settled up in this new environment, you can try climbing on top of the Old Town Hall Tower.
-You’ll then know why Prague is also referred to as ‘’The City of 1,000 Spires’’.
-This tower also has the Astronomical Clock.
-You’ll also get to see over the tower, a 14th Century chapel, some fine art, and a former prison.
+After you have settled in this new environment, you can try climbing on top of the Old Town Hall Tower.
+Youll then know why Prague is also referred to as The City of 1,000 Spires.
+This tower also has an Astronomical Clock.
+Youll also get to see over the tower, a 14th-century chapel, some fine art, and a former prison.

 Day 2: Prague

 Your second day in Prague and you must be excited to discover the best of this mesmerizing place.
-After breakfast and everything, you’ll be venturing out to discover the breathtaking aesthetics here.
+After breakfast and everything, youll be venturing out to discover the breathtaking aesthetics here.
 The first spot of the day would be the Charles Bridge.

 Charles Bridge: Charles Bridge is one of the Best Places to see in the Czech Republic.
 It is the connecting point between the stunning Prague Castle and the Old Town.
-It has a great number of statues that dictates the rich history of this rich land.
+It has a great number of statues that dictate the rich history of this rich land.

 Prague Castle: This place was initially the home of the Bohemian Kings and today the President of the Republic sits here.
 Guinness records have listed it as the oldest of all the castles present in the world.
-You must not miss seeing the Lion’s Court and Vladislav Hall here.
+You must not miss seeing the Lions Court and Vladislav Hall here.

 Other places to visit to visit today: St Vitus Cathedral, Wenceslas Square, and The National Museum